ArchieAtkinson/APG/README.md

 ## Usage

-The program take two arguments, album artwork (as .png) and album information (as .txt).
+The program takes two arguments, album artwork (as .png) and album information (as .txt).

 `APG [path/to/album/artwork.png] [path/to/album/info.txt]`

 For insight on how to structure the info.txt, please look in the example_data folder.
 If no arguments are given, example data will be used.

-Once you are started the program it will show you a render of the poster.
-If the text doesn't look great don't worry, it will look fine in the final image.
+Once you have started the program it will show you a a lower res preview of the poster.
 To generate the poster just press escape and wait for a couple of seconds.
-The program will generate the poster and close.
+The program will generate the poster and exit.
 The output will be in the project directory.

 ## Building